Walmart Case Study (Business Model):

 - Hardlines consist of Stationary, Automative, hardware and paint, sporting goods, fabrics and crafts and seasonal merchandise.

-- Apparel Includes apparel for women, girls, men, boys and infants as well as shoes, jewelry and accessories.
+- Apparel Includes apparel for women, girls, men, boys and infants as well as shoes, jewellery and accessories.

 - Home Includes Home Furnishings, houseware and small appliances, bedding, home décor, outdoor living and horticulture.